-There’s a constant progress in the field of online survey research with the progress that’s happening in the field of internet and social media.
-Social media has been a catalyst in the entire process of online research in terms of the access to the database and the experiments that can be conducted on this platform.
+There’s constant progress in the field of online survey research with the progress that’s happening on the internet and social media.
+Social media has been a catalyst in the entire process of online research regarding access to databases and the experiments that can be conducted on this platform.

-Online surveys, polls, questionnaires, forms, focus groups, are various tools of online research that are vital in gathering information essential for market research.
-The internet has created amazing avenues for small and large businesses for conducting market research with zero to minimum investment.
-Online research can be carried out for product testing, the targeting of an audience, database mining, customer satisfaction et al.
+Online surveys, online polls, questionnaires, forms, and focus groups are various tools of online research that are vital in gathering essential information for market research.
+The internet has created impressive avenues for small and large businesses to conduct market research with zero to a minimum investment.
+Online research can be carried out for product testing, targeting an audience, database mining, customer satisfaction et al.

 5 Online Research Methods and Techniques:

 Researchers and statisticians collect data from respondents using various online research techniques.
 They are often called internet research or web-based research methods.
-Many of these research methods are already being used in one way or the other but are being revived for the online mediums.
-The latest in this line of online research methods is social media research as it offers extended levels of complexities and thus, new avenues for research are created.
+Many of these research methods are already being used in one way or another but are being revived for online mediums.
+The latest in this line of online research methods in social media research, as it offers extended levels of complexities and, thus, new avenues for research.

-There are 5 such online research methods which are extensively used by researchers due to the precise nature of the offered results.
+Researchers extensively use 5 such online research methods due to the precise nature of the offered results.

 - Online focus group: A subset of the online research techniques, online focus groups are methods usually used for B2B research, consumer research and political research.
 A moderator is assigned to conduct and supervise the focus group who invites pre-selected and qualified participants who represent a specific area of interest to be a part of this focus group at a particular time.
-The respondents are usually incentivized for being a part of the discussion that usually is an hour and 90 minutes.
+The respondents are usually incentivized to be a part of the discussion, which usually is an hour and 90 minutes.

-- Customer satisfaction research: Earlier, this type of research used to be conducted over phone calls but nowadays, the customers are accustomed to getting a mail asking them to give their feedback on their recent experience with an organization.
-For instance, if you own a newly opened restaurant, you’d want to know the customer satisfaction.
-You can either have a survey ready for them to fill out after their meal or you can send it out after taking their email address or you can also use the offline app to conduct the survey.
+- Customer satisfaction research: Earlier, this type of research used to be conducted over phone calls but nowadays, the customers are accustomed to getting mail asking them to give their feedback on their recent experience with an organization.
+For instance, if you own a newly opened restaurant, you’d want to know customer satisfaction.
+You can either have a survey ready for them to fill out after their meal, send it out after taking their email address or use the offline app to conduct the survey.

 - New product research: The launch of a new product can be unnerving.
-Understanding whether a new product will be a success with the target audience is much needed.
+Understanding whether a new product will succeed with the target audience is much needed.
 New product research can be carried out by testing the product with a group of selected guinea pigs and collecting feedback almost immediately.
-It can be highly effective when it comes to conducting research for a new outlet of a mall (read: Walmart!) or launch of a car variant or introducing adding new credit card options.
+It can be highly effective when conducting research for a new mall outlet (read: Walmart!), launching a car variant, or introducing adding new credit card options.

-- Understand brand loyalty: There are many small and big businesses who survive merely on brand loyalty.
-It’s surely a big deal but to every organization needs to work on it to either maintain or improve it.
-Conduct an online research to know what attracts a customer to a particular brand or the points that are currently keeping them from being loyal to your brand.
+- Understand brand loyalty: Many small and big businesses survive merely on brand loyalty.
+It’s undoubtedly a big deal but to every organization needs to work on it to either maintain or improve it.
+Conduct online research to know what attracts a customer to a particular brand or the points that are currently keeping them from being loyal to your brand.

-- Employee engagement and Employee satisfaction research: Understanding what employees think about working with your organization is a key to success.
-The mood and morale of the employees must be tracked on a regular basis so that they effectively contribute towards the growth of the company.
-Surveys should be sent to improve employee engagement and to also strive to maintain employee satisfaction.
+- Employee engagement and employee satisfaction research: Understanding what employees think about working with your organization is the key to success.
+The mood and morale of the employees must be tracked regularly so that they effectively contribute to the growth of the company.
+Surveys should be sent to improve employee engagement and also to strive to maintain employee satisfaction.